Interviews exist for children as young as 3 years old! KidsEdge’s Interview Skills course offers insight on what children are tested on.

 - The teachers check the lateral thinking ability of the child along with the manner that he responds to difficulty and his/her confidence level.

 Response & Communication

-- Our Tiny Talkers programme encourages children to develop confidence, fluency and better speaking and communication skills through engagement in stories, pictures and theme-based learning.This learning puts them ahead of the class at school while enhancing their communication skills!
+- Our Active Talkers programme can be considered to help encourage children to develop confidence, fluency and better speaking and communication skills through engagement in stories, pictures and theme-based learning, putting them ahead of the class!

 Colours, Numbers, Letters and Shapes

 - Children are expected to be able to identify and draw basic shapes like rectangle, square, triangle and circle.

 - They may also be tested on number and letter recognition.
 While they will not be asked to do any writings, they are expected to be able to write and/or spell their names.

 - For children with a long name, such as Elizabeth, parents may consider teaching them the short form, i.e. Liz.
 Let’s check our Interview Tips section for more interview tips.

 - Another popular interview activity is to get the children to draw a picture and talk about what they have drawn.
 The objective of this exercise is not to test how well the children can draw, but rather to assess how articulate and descriptive they are.

 - Children may also be shown a picture and asked to describe the picture.
 For tips on how to describe a picture, please refer to KidsEdge’s Interview Tips section on “How to Describe a Picture”.